virror/BehaviorTreeDesigner/IncludedNodes.md

   > Finds the closest Transform with the selected Layer and returns SUCCESS, if no
     Transform was found it returns FAILURE.

+* TriggerToEntry:
+  > When the named GameObject triggers the collider, the parent objects Transform is
+    set as the Entry.
+NOTE: This requires a child GameObject to be set up, with a
+    trigger Collider and a RigidBody.
+The child also requires the ColliderHelper script.

 * WalkToTarget:
   > Sets the agents Nav Mesh position to the selected Entry, returns RUNNING while walking,
-    SUCCESS when closer than the specified distance and FAILURE if path could
-	  not be found.
+    SUCCESS when closer than the specified distance and FAILURE if path could not be found.
     NOTE that the Entry must be a Transform.